ansible/ansible/docs/docsite/rst/user_guide/become.rst

 :command:`chown` for systems which support doing so as an unprivileged user.

-New in Ansible 2.11, at this point, Ansible will try :command:`chmod +a` which is a MacOS-specific way of setting ACLs on files.
+New in Ansible 2.11, at this point, Ansible will try :command:`chmod +a` which is a macOS-specific way of setting ACLs on files.

 New in Ansible 2.10, if all of the above fails, Ansible will then check the value of the configuration setting ``ansible_common_remote_group``.
 Many